New Year Diet or New Year Purpose? Find Your True Why for Lasting Wellness

 A memorable lesson from a wise professor has always guided me: “Before you do a thing, establish why you are doing it.”
 This anchoring principle has provided clarity and motivation, especially during pivotal times.
 As the new year unfolds, many of us consider resolutions like weight loss, dieting, or cutting out certain foods.
 However, before stepping onto these paths, pause and ask yourself, “Why?
 What is my true purpose?”
 Often, you’ll find that your true purpose extends beyond any specific goal or number on the scale.
 It calls for a more profound exploration and dedicated time for self-reflection.
+As the new year unfolds, many of us consider resolutions like starting a New Year's diet, focusing on weight loss, or cutting out certain foods.
+Understanding our “why” can be a powerful compass.

 Reflective Considerations to Find Your ‘Why’